 Recent fragrance releases include Heat Rush (2010), Beyoncé Pulse (2011), Pulse Summer Edition (2012), Midnight Heat (2012), Beyoncé Pulse NYC (2013), Beyoncé Heat The Mrs. Carter Show World Tour (2013), Rise (2014).

 Where to buy: department stores and online discounters.

 Website: Beyoncé Parfums

-Hamburg-based niche perfume house established in 2006 by Thorstein Biehl, and styled as a “free space for perfume artists who can present their extraordinary creations to an audience”.
+Hamburg-based niche perfume house established in 2006 by Thorstein Biehl, and styled as a "free space for perfume artists who can present their extraordinary creations to an audience".
 All of the fragrances are limited edition.
-See review for eo01.
+See reviews for eo01 and pc01.

 Website: Biehl Parfumkunstwerke

 Menswear and jewelry designer Bijan Pakzad founded his business in Beverly Hills in 1976.
 The boutique was open by appointment only, and was advertised as the most expensive menswear store in the world.
 Bijan passed away in 2011.

 Fragrances were introduced in 1987 with Bijan for men and Bijan for women.
 Subsequent releases include Bijan With A Twist for women (2000), Bijan With A Twist for men (2001), Bijan Wicked Man & Wicked Woman (2005).